← Back to Blog

 3. Controller Manager detects the desired state change

-4. Scheduler assigns the pod to a node based on resource availability and constraints
+4. Scheduler assigns the pod to a node

 5. kubelet on the assigned node pulls the image and starts the container